HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 - Preapproved sub-frame cars allowed, but must have frame connectors approved by Huntsville Speedway.

 - Fuel cell with roll over check valve required in trunk area in metal box and must have a firewall between fuel cell and driver.
-Minimal amount of cutting for fuel cell/box to fit through trunk floor pan will be allowed.
+Removal of trunk floor pan will be allowed.

 - Fuel cell may not be lower than 10” to the ground and must be protected by one protector bar extending the width of fuel cell with one center brace.
 Protector bar must be 1 ¾” X .095 and at least 1” lower than cell and is approved by an HS official.